Osamah-Anmar-Sami/Sentiment-Analysis/README.md

 * pyarabic
 * and many other

-# Preprocessing
-Before feeding the data into the model, several preprocessing steps are performed:

-Tokenization: Breaking down text into individual words or tokens.
-Lowercasing: Converting all text to lowercase to ensure uniformity.
-Stopword Removal: Removing common words that do not contribute to sentiment.

 # Model
 The model used in this project is a machine learning classifier trained on the preprocessed text data.
 Several models have been experimented with, including: